mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 # Summary

 Even though I'm only a few hours into using Playwright, I found it to be a substantially better experience than Cypress.
-Between the better APIs, simpler testing setup, and speed, I'm likely 50-100% more productive in Playwright than I was in Cypress.
+Between the clearer APIs, simpler testing setup, and speed, I'm likely 50-100% more productive in Playwright than I was in Cypress.

-I'll be writing all of my new end-to-end tests in Playwright going forward.
+Going forward, I'll be testing all of my new apps with Playwright.
 I'll likely even port some of my old Cypress tests to Playwright for apps [where my tests have crept above the five-minute mark](https://github.com/mtlynch/whatgotdone).

 If you're a Cypress user, I strongly suggest giving Playwright a look.
-And if you

-In Playwright, more things seem to work the way I expect.
-I don't have to find complicated workarounds for regular tasks, and Playwright is easier to get up and running.
+To me, the jump from Cypress to Playwright is as substantial as the jump was from Selenium to Cypress.